News We Recently Launched AD Migrator and AD Reporter.

 • Launch the tool and let the credentials autofill.

-• Type the Domain Friendly Name and IP, Save
+• Type the Domain Friendly Name and IP, and Save.

 • In the Domain Details page fill in admin credentials, save.